misterfish/stick/README.md

 1. look up a translation (mocked in a table); failure path: the translation might not exist).
 2. look up a corresponding 'count' value (also mocked in a table); failure
-path: the count might not exist
+path: the count might not exist.
-3. divide this number into 10 for some reason (failure path: the number might be 0)
+3. divide this number into 10 for some reason; failure path: the number might be 0.

 &nbsp;